davidfastovich/Lab-Meeting/Lab Meeting 8_25_17.md

    `install.packages("devtools")`

+3. Load devtools into your current R session

+   `library("devtools")`

-3. Install the GeoChronR package:
+4. Install the GeoChronR package:

    `install_github("nickmckay/GeoChronR")`

    This can take a while since the GeoChronR package depends on a lot of other packages which will also be installed in the process.

-4. Load the GeoChronR package into the R environment:
+5. Load the GeoChronR package into the R environment:

    `library(geoChronR)`

-5. Load the lipdR package into the R environment:
+6. Load the lipdR package into the R environment:

    `library(lipdR)`

-6. Setup GeoChronR for initial use:
+7. Setup GeoChronR for initial use:

    `setupGeoChronR()`